-The Diversity Department of the Writers Guild of America West is pleased to announce the honorees for the 2017 WGAW TV Writer Access Project, a program designed to identify excellent, diverse writers with television staffing experience.
+The Inclusion and Equity Department of the Writers Guild of America West is pleased to announce the honorees for the 2018 WGAW TV Writer Access Project, a program designed to identify excellent, historically underrepresented writers with television staffing experience.

-Qualified WGAW members were invited to submit their work in one of five diversity categories: minority writers; writers with disabilities; women writers; writers age 55 and over; and LGBT writers.
+Qualified WGAW members were invited to submit their work in one of five inclusion and equity categories: minority writers; writers with disabilities; women writers; writers age 55 and over; and LGBT writers.

 Scripts, which underwent two rounds of judging, were read and scored on a blind submission basis by WGAW members with extensive television writing experience, including current and former showrunners and writer/producers.